Dynamics365/dynamics365.github.io/_posts/2017-04-10-OOPs_Concept.md

 ### 6. Encapsulation

 Encapsulation is to hide the member or variable to outside class.
 In our house example, I have already told that House security guard limitation is till the entrance of the house.
 The security guard doesn’t need to know about what is happening inside the house.
 Therefore, the House Owner will hide all the happenings to Security guard for more safety.
 The hiding and limitation are called as Encapsulation.

-For example, we have two Classes the first one is `Houseclass` and the other class as `houseSecurityClass` Here we can see all the variables are wrap into a class where `houseSecurityClass` is set as public, so the `Houseclass` can access that, but `houseClass` has both Public and private variable where the private variable of a class cannot be accessed outside of the class.
+For example, we have two Classes the first one is `Houseclass` and the other class as `houseSecurityClass`.

+Here we can see all the variables are wrap into a class where `houseSecurityClass` is set as public, so the `Houseclass` can access that, but `houseClass` has both Public and private variable where the private variable of a class cannot be accessed outside of the class.

 {% highlight csharp %}